ftctechnh/ftc_app/README.md

     components.
 The class builds on the latter to provide linear velocity and position indications using integration in software.

-The fifteen second summary of how to use the library is as follows:
+The fifteen second summary of how to use SynchronousOpMode is as follows:

-*   Inherit your OpMode from SynchronousOpMode instead of OpMode.
+*   Inherit your opmode from SynchronousOpMode instead of OpMode or LinearOpMode.
 *   Implement your code in a main() method whose signature is:

         @Override protected void main() throws InterruptedException
 *   Initialize your hardware variables at the top of main() instead of in start().
-Otherwise, the use of hardware objects (DcMotor, Servo, GamePads, etc) is the same as in the RCL, with the single exception that the GamePad objects have methods rather than data, so you have to say, e.g.,
+Otherwise, the use of hardware objects (DcMotor, Servo, GamePads, etc) is the same as in the usual robot controller runtime, with the single exception that the GamePad objects have methods rather than data, so you have to say, e.g.,
         ```
         gamepad1.left_stick_y()
         ```